pharmpy/pharmpy/docs/modelsearch.rst

 This would start a search starting with an input model `model` with `mfl` as the search space using the `algorithm` search algorithm.
 The candidate models will be ranked using `ofv` with default `cutoff`.
 Structural IIVs will be added according to strategy 0.

-To run it from the command line:
+To run modelsearch from the command line:

 .. code::

-    pharmpy run modelsearch
+    pharmpy run modelsearch path/to/model 'ABSORPTION(ZO);ELIMINATION(ZO)' 'exhaustive' --rankfunc 'aic'

 Arguments
 ~~~~~~~~~